Sheraff/TIL/_posts/2019-08-02-Custom-events.md

 ```
 This strategy can also be used to emmit "global" events: `window` can both emmit events and be the target of listeners, and is accessible from (almost-)anywhere.
 Similarly, `document` is a parent of (almost-)every DOM node and can have event listeners attached to it as well.

 **Passing data with the event**: When sending an event, we might want to pass along some data.
+Thankfully, the `detail` property of the options argument is designed especially for this.
 ```javascript
 $el.addEventListener('foo', event => {
     console.log(event.detail)